Dining Near the Finest of Upstate NY Adirondack Hotels

 *Please note: days open/closed can fluctuate from season to season.
 In general restaurants are 100% open, and take out.
 Many have outdoor seating options (seasonally).

 barVino* has fantastic eclectic dining and an awesome craft brew and wine selection has re-opened under new ownership!
 Café Sarah* has lite breakfast options and great sandwiches and cappuccino.
 The Black Mountain Lodge Restaurant has recently re-opened.
 Garnet Hill has good casual dinner (go early for a walk around the property or a drink at the pub) .
+Check out Beaver Brook Outfitters just north of North Creek on Rt 28 for fabulous take out Tues-Sat 4-8.
 The Barking Spider is a great bar – and small bar menu!
-Basil and Wick’s* has a nice bar, and is opening featuring “Pop-up” chefs on different days and food trucks this summer.
+Basil and Wick’s* has a nice bar, and features “Pop-up” chefs on different days check their facebook page for offerings.
 The Inn on Gore has a nice convivial bar, bar food and casual fare.
 Beck’s has a German-Alpine inspired atmosphere and menu.
-Be sure to check out the beer yurts!
+Be sure to check out the beer yurts and entertainment on weekends!
 Look for the pizza shop called Hey Daze!

 Cafe Adirondack 518-494-5800 is a funky, fun spot with an extensive menu and good food.